Appsembler and the GDPR

 How has Appsembler prepared for GDPR?

-In keeping with our ongoing commitment to privacy and security, our teams have been working to define our GDPR roadmap and are ready for the GDPR.
+In keeping with our ongoing commitment to privacy and security, our teams are ready for the GDPR.
 Also, we are committed to making it easier for you to comply with the GDPR.

-We are evaluating new requirements and restrictions imposed by the GDPR and will take any action necessary to ensure that we handle customer data in compliance with applicable law by the 2018 deadline.
+We have evaluated the new requirements and restrictions imposed by the GDPR and will take any action necessary to ensure that we handle customer data in compliance with applicable law.

 Here are the main things we’re doing: